scds/text-analysis-3/index.md

 Topic modeling is a natural language processing technique that groups words in “topics” based on the frequency of their appearance near each other in a text.
 It can be used to interpret thematic trends within a large body of text.

-In this workshop, we will introduce topic modeling using three different computational approaches.
+In this workshop, we will introduce topic modeling using three different computational tools.

 ## Learning Outcomes